citizensense/AirKit_Logbook/toolkit.md

 * Look at the satellite map and see if you can see any possible sources of these emissions.

 **Under which weather conditions are PM2.5 levels most evident?**
-**Scatter Plots of PM2.5 Concentrations and Wind Speed** can be used to understand the relationship between wind speed and PM2.5 to identify if elevated levels are present at low winds, thereby indicating possible local emission source(s).
+**Scatter Plots of PM2.5 concentrations and wind speed** can be used to understand the relationship between wind speed and PM2.5 to identify if elevated levels are present at low winds, thereby indicating possible local emission source(s).

-**Scatter Plots of PM2.5 Concentrations and Temperature** can be used to check if there is a positive or negative correlation between temperature and PM2.5.
+**Scatter Plots of PM2.5 concentrations and temperature** can be used to check if there is a positive or negative correlation between temperature and PM2.5.
 This can help in understanding the seasonal variation of PM2.5 with respect to temperature.

-**Scatter Plots of PM2.5 Concentrations and Humidity** can be used to illustrate the relationship between PM2.5 and humidity.
+**Scatter Plots of PM2.5 concentrations and humidity** can be used to illustrate the relationship between PM2.5 and humidity.
 During high humidity, there would be fewer occurrences of wind-blown dust.

 ##### (4) Drawing The Evidence Together
 This section brings together a bullet point list that summarises all the evidence presented throughout the previous sections.
-* Summarise the sources of data that have been used in the study.
+* Summarize the sources of data that have been used in the study.
 * Draw out the key findings of your analysis and observations to identify key sources of pollution.
 * You may wish to note whether sources were mostly regional or local and where the pollution might be coming from.